-The Cost of Food
+The Environmental Impact of Food

 Generally, proteins are the most carbon-intensive nutrient our bodies require.
-Below is a graphic from the World Resources Institute comparing the amount of GHG emitted per gram of protein.
+Below is a graphic from the World Resources Institute comparing the amount of carbon-equivalent GHG emitted per gram of protein.

-Beef, lamb, and goat (grass-eaters) are the most brutal to the planet because they are ruminant animals—they rely on specialized bacteria in their gut to break down food.
+Beef, lamb, and goat are the most brutal to the planet because they are ruminant animals—they rely on specialized bacteria in their gut to break down food.
 These bacteria release a large amount of methane, a potent GHG that strongly contributes to global warming.

 Most people in the U.S. and other developed countries are high meat-eaters, consuming over 1.5lbs per week.
 One high meat-eater replacing that meat with fish would save the emissions equivalent of about 6,000 miles driven over the course of a year.